How to create a rota

-The Ministry is used to define the structure and serving pattern of teams; it's also where you'll assign team members, their roles, and the rota reminders.
+The Ministry is used to define the structure and serving pattern of teams; it's also where you'll assign team members, their roles, and set the rota reminders for the ministry.
 While some ministries may have multiple teams, others may only have a single team, i.e. a single pool of volunteers from which rotas are created for.
-You might also, for example, have teams which serve on different weeks of the month, or a team for each of your worship bands.
-You might also have a 'reserves' team that are not automatically included in rotas, but from which you might add to certain rota dates to cover absences or busy periods.
+A team may comprise many people, or just a single individual.
+You might also, for example, have teams that serve on different weeks of the month, or teams that serve in rotation, such as your worship bands.
+You might also have 'reserve' team that are not automatically included in rota rotations, but from which you might add to the rota on an ad hoc basis to cover absences or busy periods.
 Importantly you have lots of flexibility.

-Once a Ministry has been created, you can make changes at any time, adding and removing people, changing roles etc. When saving those changes you'll be asked if you wish to push those changes to any active or future rotas based on the Ministry.
-In this way, you can plan ahead without affecting published rotas if you wish.
+Once a Ministry has been defined and a rota created, you can of course make rota and ministry changes at any time, adding and removing people, changing roles etc. When saving changes to a ministry you'll be asked if you wish to apply those changes to any existing rotas based on the Ministry.
+In this way, you can plan ahead and make ministry changes without affecting existing published rotas if you wish.

 Adding a new Ministry

 Navigate to the Rotas module and select the Ministries menu option.
 Click "Add ministry" at the top of the page.
-Note also the cog options, including the option to view, edit, delete and even duplicate an existing ministry.
+Note also the cog options for each ministry, to view, edit, archive, delete and even duplicate an existing ministry.

-Give your new ministry a suitable name e.g. "Media".
-You'll be able to give your rotas a more detailed name later, so for now, a simple name that reflects the area of serving will be sufficient.
+Give your new ministry a suitable name e.g. "AV/Media".
+You'll be able to give your rotas a more detailed name later, perhaps to distinguish which service the rota is for; so for now, a simple name that reflects the area of serving is sufficient.

-Similarly, if your worship team typically serves from 10.30am to 11am, setting their ministry serving times to match, will reduce the risk of false clash notifications should you add a worship team member to another rota at a later point in your service.
-In this way you can more easily facilitate those occasions where people serve in multiple ministry areas on a single rota date.
+Similarly, if your worship team typically serves during the service from 10.30am to 11am and they are expected to arrive at 9am to set up, rehearse and sound check, setting their ministry serving times to match (i.e. 9am to 11am), will reduce the risk of false clash notifications when you add a worship rota member to another rota set to serve at a time later in your service.
+In this way you can more easily facilitate those occasions where people serve in multiple ministry areas on any given date.